mitmproxy/mitmproxy/release/README.md

 - The Homebrew maintainers are typically very fast and detect our new relese within a day.
 - If you feel the need, you can run this from a macOS machine:
-  `brew bump-formula-pr --url https://github.com/mitmproxy/mitmproxy/archive/v<version number here>`
+  `brew bump-formula-pr --url https://github.com/mitmproxy/mitmproxy/archive/v<version number here>.tar.gz mitmproxy`

 ### Docker
 - The docker image is built by our CI workers and pushed to Docker Hub automatically.